This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Don’t be caught off guard when you look at the bill either.
 Restaurants are allowed to add a VAT (value added tax) and a 10% service charge to your bill, if they prominently display the fee to customers.

-Tipping isn’t customary
+Tipping isn’t Customary

-Thailand does not have a tipping culture and tips are not expected.
 If you do decide to tip, it should only be loose change or a small bill.
 Tipping is not percentage based like it is in the US.

 Leaving 20 Baht (about .55 USD) is appropriate if you want to leave a little “Thank you.”

 There you have it.
-My tips for eating like a local in Thailand.
+My tips for eating like a local in Thailand.Â